SOS for Sciatica Pain: How to Soothe Your Strain Today!

 Performing the scissor hamstring stretch involves bending down to alleviate pressure on the sciatic nerve caused by the hamstring muscles

 9. “Pigeon Positivity”: The pigeon pose is another stretch you can add to your routine.
 Start by moving into the position slowly, then lean forward gently until you feel a deep stretch in your hip.
-Use your arms for support to avoid straining.
-This move is ideal for opening up tight hips and providing relief from pain.
+Use your arms for support so you don’t strain.
+This move is perfect for opening tight hips and providing relief from pain.

 Start the pigeon pose by kneeling on the floor, facing downwards.